crirex/Bubble-Bot-Fysallida/README.md

 -> -> definition

-\+ -> it's the command you write so that i can know you want to use ME, I mean acces my functions.
+\+ -> it's the command you write so that i can know you want to use ME, I mean access my functions.

-[] -> is a field you are required to fill. ( You dont need to put the [] when writing the function ).
+[] -> is a field you are required to fill. ( You don't need to put the [] when writing the function ).

-{} -> is a field you are not required to fill. ( You dont need to put the {} when writing the function ).
+{} -> is a field you are not required to fill. ( You don't need to put the {} when writing the function ).

 () -> comments